 Want to lose your job?
 Want to lose it fast?
-Here are some sure-fire ways to get dumped by your boss faster than Donald Trump can say, 'You’re fired!'
+Here are some sure-fire ways to get fired:

 Just because your company set you up with a computer doesn’t mean you have their personal blessing to spend the day surfing the Web at their expense.
-If you are uploading photos onto Facebook, checking Hotmail or frantically bidding on ebay every time the boss walks past your desk, they may eventually start to wonder what they are paying you for (and we don’t mean so you can afford those Jimmy Choo shoes that you’ve only worn once).
+If you are uploading photos onto Facebook, checking your email or frantically bidding on eBay every time the boss walks past your desk, they may eventually start to wonder what they are paying you for (and we don’t mean so you can afford those Jimmy Choo shoes that you’ve only worn once).

 Looking for a job while you are on the job is also not the best idea if you don’t want to be packing up the contents of your desk in the near future – the very near future.

 Smutting up the office chit-chat

 There is a time and a place for rude jokes and the intimate details of your private life.
 That time is not between nine and five and that place is definitely not within the confines of an office.
 Being inappropriate at work is bound to put a few noses out of joint and could even lead to charges of sexual harassment.
 Furthermore, non-business talk wastes more company dollars than any other activity, and whiling away the days gossiping by the water cooler or discussing your weekend escapades loudly on the phone could put the boss out of business – if they don’t put you out of their business first.